petedavisdev/petedavis.dev/_notes/blog-ideas.md

  -

 ## Using GitHub Projects to plan and manage your blog posts
-A great blogging workflow for posts written in markdown
+*A great blogging workflow for posts written in markdown*

+If you are already comfortable using GitHub to manage your code, you will likely find this the easiest way to

 ## How to deploy your VuePress site to Netlify